Pinus strobus: Dimensions

+Even greater heights and diameters have been reported in numerous early town and county histories, lumber journals, and popular, but unverifiable, accounts such as Robert Pike's Tall Trees, Tough Men.

 Total trunk volumes of the largest specimens are around 28 m3, with some past giants possibly reaching 37 to 40 m3.
 Photographic analysis of giants suggests volumes closer to 34 m3.